 Each year, millions of people get injured or become sick at their places of work.

 Some suffer only minor injuries that require minimal medical intervention, while some others receive serious injuries that render them disabled for the lifetime.
 Workplace injuries can turn out quite costly because of associated medical expenses and wage loss due to lost time at work.
-Thankfully, there is workers’ compensation system in place that provides benefits to employees injured at the workplace.
+Thankfully, there is the workers’ compensation system in place that provides benefits to employees injured at the workplace.

-Kansas City Missouri workers compensation attorneys comes across several cases where the employee is uncertain or confused about his eligibility for receiving workers’ compensation.
+Kansas City Missouri workers compensation attorneys come across several cases where the employee is uncertain or confused about his eligibility for receiving workers’ compensation.
 Such confusion normally occurs when the worker suffers from a long term or chronic illness, or a pre-existing condition that has aggravated because of the work he/she performs, or because of the environmental conditions at the workplace.

 Repetitive Stress Injuries

-Repetitive stress injuries are of various types, and may be a result of various factors.
-Working on computers or assembly line, typing, scanning bar codes, writing, using jackhammer, driving, or standing or sitting in a position for extended periods can cause repetitive injuries of different types.
+Repetitive stress injuries are of various types and may be a result of various factors.
+Working on computers or assembly line, typing, scanning barcodes, writing, using jackhammer, driving, or standing or sitting in a position for extended periods can cause repetitive injuries of different types.
 Some common repetitive stress injuries are carpal tunnel syndrome, cubital tunnel syndrome, shoulder impingement syndrome, tendonitis, and herniated or compressed disks.

 Injury Caused by Exposure to Hazardous Elements